 The “Mural Trail”, with Lake County inspired murals (from themes on natural resources, culture, history etc.), include several within the City of Lakeport.
 The murals in Lakeport are a joint project between the Rural Arts Initiative, The City of Lakeport, and The Lakeport Main Street Association.

-This mural depicting a Pan Am Clipper landing on Clear Lake in 1945, is painted by Ben vanSteenburgh, and is located on 3rd Street in Lakeport.
+This mural depicting a Pan Am Clipper landing on Clear Lake in 1945, is designed by Ben vanSteenburgh III, and painted by Michael and Violet Divine, and is located on 3rd Street in Lakeport.

 In the 1940’s, according to the museum Clear Lake was used as an alternate landing area for the Clippers when the weather in the San Francisco bay area wouldn’t allow for landing.
 Being a seaplane only (no landing gear) created a unique challenge when the weather became a factor.
 Clear Lake was close enough to be easy to get to, but being inland and at a higher elevation, it was likely to have very different weather as far as visibility is concerned.